-- Reusable water bottle.
+- Reusable water bottle

-- Optional: cash for the TeenPact Store and/or Liberty University Bookstore
+- Optional: cash for the TeenPact Store and/or Liberty University Bookstore.

 Remember, we will be media-free during this week so plan on leaving any cell phones, iPods, books, etc. in your suitcase during the week.

-- Monday, July 11 (business casual*, bring change of clothes for free-time): Breakfast, law school session (lectures), lunch, law school session (brief-writing), free time, dinner, evening session.
+- Monday, June 25 (business casual*, bring change of clothes for free-time): Breakfast, law school session (lectures), lunch, law school session (brief-writing), free time, dinner, evening session.

-- Tuesday, July 12 (business casual, bring change of clothes for free-time): Breakfast, law school session (lectures), lunch, law school session (brief-writing and oral arguments), free time, dinner, evening session.
+- Tuesday, June 26 (business casual, bring change of clothes for free-time): Breakfast, law school session (lectures), lunch, law school session (brief-writing and oral arguments), free time, dinner, evening session.

-- Wednesday, July 13 (business casual, bring change of clothes for free-time): Breakfast, law school session (lectures), lunch, law school session (brief-writing and oral arguments), free time, dinner, deadline to turn in brief, evening session.
+- Wednesday, June 27 (business casual, bring change of clothes for free-time): Breakfast, law school session (lectures), lunch, law school session (brief-writing and oral arguments), free time, dinner, deadline to turn in brief, evening session.

-- Thursday, July 14 (traditional professional*, bring change of clothes for free-time): Breakfast, moot court tournament, lunch, moot court tournament, free time, dinner, evening session.
+- Thursday, June 28 (traditional professional*, bring change of clothes for free-time): Breakfast, moot court tournament, lunch, moot court tournament, free time, dinner, evening session.

-- Friday, July 15 (traditional professional, bring change of clothes for free-time): Breakfast, moot court tournament, lunch, moot court tournament, free time, banquet (you will have opportunity to change into extra-nice, if so desired, or traditional professional), closing session.
+- Friday, June 29 (traditional professional, bring change of clothes for free-time): Breakfast, moot court tournament, lunch, moot court tournament, free time, banquet (you will have opportunity to change into extra-nice, if so desired, or traditional professional), closing session.

-- Saturday, July 16 (casual): Breakfast, check out of dorms by 9am, to airports/pick-up by 10am.
+- Saturday, June 30 (casual): Breakfast, check out of dorms by 9am, to airports/picked-up by 10am.

-To create a distraction-free atmosphere, please bring only clothing that adheres to the TeenPact dress code.
-While at Judicial, plan to dress at specified times one of these three-ways: casual (seven days), business casual (three days), and traditional professional (two outfits).
+To create a distraction-free atmosphere, please bring only clothing that adheres to the TeenPact Dress Code.
+While at Judicial, plan to dress at specified times one of these three-ways: casual (seven outfits), business casual (three outfits), and traditional professional (two outfits).

-Business Casual for Guys:
+Business Casual (Monday–Wednesday) for Guys: